-The Free Plus programme covers the key skills of effective research methods, organisation, time management, effective revision strategies, exam preparation, using feedback to develop leaning, extended writing and literacy.
+Free Plus covers the key skills of effective research methods, organisation, time management, revision strategies, exam preparation, the use of feedback to develop learning and extended writing, and literacy.

 Students with special educational needs and/or disabilities

-The Governing Body’s policy on special educational needs (SEN) ensures that students with SEN are admitted on an equal basis with others in accordance with the admissions policy, except where admitting the student would be incompatible with the provision of efficient education for other children; and where no reasonable steps may be made to secure compatibility.
-In deciding whether a student’s inclusion would be incompatible with the efficient education of others, the academy shall have regard to the relevant guidance issued by the Secretary of State to maintained schools.
+Our governing body’s policy on special educational needs (SEND) ensures that students with SEND are admitted on an equal basis with others in accordance with the admissions policy, except where admitting the student would be incompatible with the provision of efficient education for other children; and where no reasonable steps may be made to secure compatibility.
+In deciding whether a student’s inclusion would be incompatible with the efficient education of others, the academy shall have regard to the relevant guidance issued by the secretary of state to maintained schools.

 English as an additional Language (EAL)

 Sometimes, it can be difficult or stressful for a new EAL student starting at a new school.
-Every EAL student will have an ‘Induction Day’ to welcome them to the school, introduce them to staff and meet other students who speak the same language as them.
-To help students with their English language, we run an immersive programme: students are surrounded by English all the time and this exposure to language really helps their learning.
+Every student will have an induction day to welcome them to the school, introduce them to staff and meet other students who speak the same language as them.
+To help students with their English language, we run an immersive programme where students are surrounded by English all the time and this exposure to language really helps their learning.

-- Know your own strengths and weaknesses…do you want to work on grammar, or speaking fluency or writing skills?
+- Know your own strengths and weakness.
+Do you want to work on grammar, or speaking fluency or writing skills?

-- Embrace the challenge…..knowing more than one language can be a really useful skill in your personal and professional life.
-Sometimes, it can be challenging…but don’t give up!
+- Embrace the challenge.
+Knowing more than one language can be a useful skill in your personal and professional life.
+Sometimes, it can be challenging…but don’t give up.

 - Extra support is available after school at homework club (room 1027) or the Access Centre (G015)

-- Get involved…join an enrichment activity or a club to meet new people and practise speaking English with more confidence.
+- Get involved.
+Join an enrichment activity or a club to meet new people and practice speaking English with more confidence.

-- Enjoy it…watching a movie with the subtitles in English can help you practise with listening and reading, or listen to a favourite song and try to understand the lyrics.
+- Enjoy it.
+Watching a movie with the subtitles in English can help you practice with listening and reading, or listen to a favourite song and try to understand the lyrics.
 Doing something that you enjoy can make it easier.